UAEDF-tomc/scripts/README.md

    Returns number of events

  * **copySRM.py <source> <destination>**
    Copy the source directory (relative path) to a destination on Brussels T2 (path relative to /pnfs/iihe/cms/store/user/$USER)
+   (Need voms-proxy-init to work)

  * **cpstar 'something\_\*\_\*.txt' 'something\_\*\_different\_\*.txt'**
    Allows to use wildcards in the cp command